Trying to budget for credit card transaction fees is tough.

 This article is intended to help you understand the Visa FANF fee and provides a step-by-step process for calculating your monthly FANF bill.

-FANF stands for Fixed Acquirer Network Fee.
-That is a fancy way of saying, “the cost of taking money from Visa cardholders for you.”
+FANF stands for Fixed Acquirer Network Fee which is a fancy way of saying, “the cost of taking money from Visa cardholders for you.”

 The idea behind Visa FANF is that it’s a set fee that covers the cost of processing Visa transactions for your business.
 It officially does not yield any profit for the Visa corporation; it’s intended only to pay for the overhead involved in helping you do business.